BSDEs driven by $|z|^2/y$ and applications to PDEs and decision theory: Introduction

+with the gradient and Laplacian operators acting on the spacial variable.
+As already pointed out in \cite[Section 2.4]{Duf-Lions}, the case $\delta<-1$ is particularly delicate.
+This is materialized in the present probabilistic setting by the fact that the change of variable that we use "remove" the singularity is not well-defined when $\delta<-1$, see the proof of Proposition \ref{prop:-absury}.

+The main objective of the present paper is to develop a probabilistic method allowing to prove existence of quadratic singular BSDEs.
+As a byproduct, this allows us to solve equations of the form \eqref{eq:pde intro} in the viscosity sense under rather weak regularity conditions on the data.
+Furthermore, a probabilistic representation of such PDEs is also given.
+As it turns out, the relevance of equations \eqref{eq:z2/y.intro} and \eqref{eq:pde intro} is not restricted to the stochastic differential utility theory and economics.
+They also naturally appear in quantitative finance and in physics.

+In quantitative finance, BSDEs with generators of the form $|z|^2/y$ appear in problems of optimal investment and decision theory, see e.g. \citet{Nutz2012}, \citet{optimierung}, \citet{Xing17}, \citet{kharroubial} and \citet{epstein02}, but also in interest rates problems, see \citet{Hyndman09}.
+We also refer to Subsection \ref{sec:utility max} below where we discuss a portfolio optimization problem.
+The gist being that, while quadratic equations (generators of the form $|z|^2$) allow to solve exponential utility problems the case of power or logarithmic utility with non-zero terminal endowment require to solve singular equations with generators of the form $|z|^2/y$.
+Thus, our results allow to study such utility maximization problems which cannot be studied by the simpler BSDEs driven by $|z|^2$.

+In physics, equations of the form \eqref{eq:pde intro} appear in modeling of quenching problems, see e.g. \citet{Dong-Levi89}, \citet{Merle92}, \citet{Mer-Zaag97} and \citet{Chap-Hun-Ock} for details.
+These equations are also used to model gas flow in porous media, see e.g. \citet{Giachetti2012}, \citet{Giac-Mur09}.
+We emphasis that the existing literature deals with existence (and properties) of \emph{Sobolev solutions} in the $H^1$-sense.
+Note in passing that the link between BSDEs and Sobolev solutions of parabolic PDEs was considered by \citet{Bar-Les97} for BSDEs with Lipschitz generators and by Bahlali et al \cite{beh2015} in the case when the generator in of superlinear growth.

+As mentioned above, the generators in the statement of Proposition \ref{aperitif} and the nonlinearity in \eqref{eq:pde intro} are the "canonical forms" of generators we consider.
+Actually, it will be assumed that the generator $H$ is a continuous function satisfying a bound of the form

-The method we develop in the present article is rather based on a combination of a simple change of variable technique akin to Zvonkin's transform in the theory of stochastic differential equations and a domination method developed in \citet{Bahlali_domi}.
-This allows to show (see Theorem \ref{thm:exist_BSDE}) that when $H$ is continuous and satisfies
+In particular, the generators will not necessarily be locally Lipschitz continuous (in some cases can even be discontinuous in $y$).
+As a consequence, the problem will not be amenable to techniques involving Picard iterations, monotone stability, a priori estimates or localizations and approximations which are prevalent in the literature.
+The method we develop in the present article is rather based on a combination of a simple change of variable technique akin to Zvonkin's transform in the theory of stochastic differential equations and a domination argument developed in \cite{Bahlali_domi}.